 |Vitamin D3||0 to <4 IU|

 |Zeaxanthin||0.03 mg to 0.16 mg|

 |p-coumaric acid||3.33 mg to 7.73 mg|

 |Oxalic acid||230 mg to 637 mg|

-The plant also contains omega 3 fatty acids of which alpha-linolenic acid has the highest concentration averaging 3.9%.
-The EFSA points out that the level of vitamin K1 (phylloquinone) is much higher than other green leafy vegetables.
+The plant also contains omega-3 fatty acids of which alpha-linolenic acid has the highest concentration averaging 3.9%.
+The EFSA points out that the level of vitamin K1 (phylloquinone) is much higher than in other green leafy vegetables.
 Consuming, vitamin K-rich foods may be a hazard for people who take blood thinner medications like Coumadin (warfarin) so double-check with your physician and pharmacist.

 Is Wolffia Globosa A Vegetarian Source Of Vitamin B 12?